Carbon footprint of Flemish consumption

 What’s the aim?

-Flemish climate policy objectives are set based on territorial emissions.
-The policy focuses on measures to limit greenhouse gas emissions within Flanders.
-But if we only look at these emissions, it might look like circular strategies (purchasing policy, reuse, recycling…) are having a negative effect on the environment.
-However, if we include greenhouse gas emissions outside Flanders, as a result of Flemish consumption, then the environmental benefits of a circular economy become clear.
-In addition, the types of consumption with the highest material footprint (transport, food and housing) also have the highest carbon footprint.
-Furthermore, we can link 80% of the carbon footprint of Flemish consumption (170 Mt) to the production and distribution of globally purchased goods and services, the remaining 20% are created in the use phase.
-The way we handle materials therefore heavily influences our climate impact.
-Consequently, circular strategies should also lead to a reduction in our carbon footprint.
+Targets in the Flemish climate policy are set on the basis of territorial emissions.
+This policy focuses primarily on measures to reduce greenhouse gas emissions within Flanders.
+If we only consider these emissions, the effects of circular strategies (procurement policy, reuse, recycling …) on the climate may even appear negative.
+However, if we include greenhouse gas emissions outside of Flanders as a result of Flemish consumption, the environmental benefits of the circular economy become clear.
+Moreover, the consumption areas with the highest materials footprint (transportation, food and housing) also have the highest carbon footprint and we can link roughly 80% of the carbon footprint of consumption (107 million tonnes) to the production and distribution of globally purchased goods and services.
+The remaining 20% arises in the use phase.
+The way we handle materials thus largely determines our climate impact.
+Consequently, circular strategies should also lead to a decrease in our carbon footprint.

 What does this indicator measure?

-The carbon footprint of Flemish consumption includes indirect greenhouse gas emissions, which arise during the production of the products consumed, and direct greenhouse gasses, which arise during consumption by households (use phase).
+The carbon footprint of Flemish consumption includes the indirect greenhouse gas emissions, which arise during the production of the products consumed, and the direct greenhouse gases, which arise during household consumption (use phase).

 The calculation of the CF starts from an environmental input-output model (IO model).
-This model links economic data for the global economy to associated environmental data in a scientifically proven way.
-By using the Leontief inverse methodology, greenhouse gas emissions from the economic sectors at home and abroad are linked to the final consumption of goods and services in Flanders.
+This model scientifically links economic data for the global economy with associated environmental data.
+Using the methodology of the Leontief inverse, greenhouse gas emissions by economic sectors at home and abroad are linked to the final consumption of goods and services in Flanders.

 Discover more topics